warproxxx/warproxxx.github.io/_posts/2020-12-5-Bitcoin-20k-fall.md

 - **BTC-USD Derivative:** Bitmex, Bybit, Bittrex, FTX, Huobi, OKEx
 - **BTC-USDT Derivative:** Binance

-I did not use TUSD, USDC, BUSD, and EUR markets here as I found them to be too small.
+I did not use TUSD, USDC, BUSD, and EUR markets here as I found them to be too small

 # Orderbook
 I took a snapshot of the orderbook a few times every minute in all pairs depending on how often the orderbook changes.
 This way, I took more snapshots for orderbooks that change frequently and less for those who changeless.
 Then I calculated the orderbook depth - the amount needed for a 100$ move in both directions.
 Then i averaged the snapshots of the amount required for a 100$ movement in the given minute to get the average amount required for that minute for the given pair in the given exchange.
 Then I grouped the data into spot and derivative by adding in such pair to obtain this chart: